 Each HomeVestors office is independently owned and operated by a local real estate investor.
 HomeVestors’ investors typically offer 50% to 70% of the fair market value.
 They may also deduct the cost of repairs at closing.

 » Seller’s Closing Costs Calculator: Get an estimate of closing costs with Houzeo’s home sale proceeds calculator.

 Offerpad has the fastest closing among iBuyers.
 Based on housing market trends, their patented evaluation tool will generate an initial offer for your home.

 They also have a “List on MLS” package where an Offerpad representative will list your property on the open market.

-- Lightning Fast Closing: With Offerpad’s cash-for-house offer, you can close your property in seven days.
+- Lightning Fast Closing: With Offerpad’s cash-for-house offer, you can close your property in eight days.